CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Introduction

-Recent advances in neural rendering have seen tremendous success in learning 3D scene representations directly from posed multi-view images using deep neural networks.
-Neural Radiance Fields (NeRF) allow for synthesizing novel images in a 3D scene from arbitrary viewing angles, making seeing behind an occlusion as simple as rendering from an unoccluded camera angle.
-Because NeRF can generate RGB images from novel views, it decouples the dependency of the scene representation on the object detection and tracking pipeline.
-For example, images rendered from a NeRF may contain visual information that would be lost by an object detector, but may still be relevant for safe decision-making.
-Additionally, because NeRF represents explicit geometry via an implicit density map, it can be used directly for motion planning without requiring any rendering \cite{adamkiewicz2022nerfplanning}.
+Recent advances in neural rendering, particularly Neural Radiance Fields (NeRF), have significantly improved 3D scene representation learning.
+NeRF enables novel view synthesis, thus simplifying the process of viewing behind occlusions.
+NeRF decouples the dependancy of scene representation from traditional object detection and tracking, allowing for the capture of vital visual information that might be missed by detectors, yet is crucial for safe decision-making.
+NeRF's implicit density representation of explicit geometry also facilitates its direct application in motion planning without the need for rendering.
 NeRF's ability to represent both visual and geometric information makes them a more general and intuitive 3D representation for autonomous systems.

-Despite NeRF's advantages, achieving probabilistic predictions in 3D based on reasoning from the occluded is challenging.
+Despite NeRF's advantages, achieving probabilistic predictions in 3D based on reasoning from occluded views is challenging.
 For example, discriminative models that yield categorical predictions are unable to capture the underlying 3D structure, impeding their ability to model uncertainty.
 While prior work on 3D representation captures view-invariant structures, their application is primarily confined to simple scenarios \cite{kosiorek2021nerfvae}.
-We present \oursshort{}, which to our knowledge, is the first forecasting approach in scenarios with partial observations that uniquely facilitates stochastic predictions within a 3D representation, effectively integrating visual perception and explicit geometry.
+We present \oursshort{}, which to our knowledge, is the first forecasting approach in scenarios with partial observations that uniquely facilitates stochastic predictions in a partially observable Markov decision process (POMDP) within a 3D representation, effectively integrating visual perception and geometry.
+Specifically, we make the following contributions: \begin{enumerate} \item We propose a novel architecture \emph{PC-VAE}: Pose-Conditioned Variational Autoencoder.
+The encoder maps potentially partially observable ego-centric images to pose-invariant latent scene representations, which hold state beliefs of the POMDP with implicit probability distributions (see Sec.~\ref{sec:nerf}).